Austin–Bergstrom International Airport

 The airport lies on the site of what was Bergstrom Air Force Base, named after Captain John August Earl Bergstrom, an officer who was the first person from Austin to be killed in World War II.
 The base was decommissioned in the early 1990s, and the land reverted to the city, which used it to replace Robert Mueller Municipal Airport as Austin's main airport in 1999.
-The airport is the third busiest in Texas, after Dallas/Fort Worth and Houston–Intercontinental, as well as the 27th busiest airport in the United States by passenger traffic.
+The airport is the third busiest in Texas, after Dallas/Fort Worth and Houston–Intercontinental, as well as the 27th-busiest airport in the United States by passenger traffic.
 As of 2023, there are more than 550 arrivals and departures on a typical weekday to 97 destinations in North America and Europe.

 History

 Beginnings

 In 1942, the city of Austin purchased land and donated the land to the federal government of the United States for a military installation, with the stipulation that the city would get the land back when the government no longer needed it.
 This land became Del Valle Army Air Base, or Del Valle Airfield.
 Del Valle Airfield was activated on September 19, 1942, on 3000 acre leased from the City of Austin.
 The name of the base was changed to Bergstrom Army Airfield (AAF) in March 1943 in honor of Captain John August Earl Bergstrom, a reservist in the 19th Bombardment Group, who was killed at Clark Field, Philippines in 1941.
 He was the first Austinite killed in World War II.
 With the separation of the United States Air Force and United States Army in September 1947, the name again changed to Bergstrom Air Force Base.
 It would have this name until it was decommissioned in the early 1990s, with all military aviation ceasing in 1995 after more than 50 years.

-As Austin was quickly outgrowing the old Robert Mueller Municipal Airport, the city began considering options for a new airport as early as 1971, when the Federal Aviation Administration proposed that Austin and San Antonio build a joint regional airport.
+By then, Austin had long since outgrown Robert Mueller Municipal Airport.
+Mueller had opened in 1930 and had not aged well.
+The city began considering options for a new airport as early as 1971, when the Federal Aviation Administration proposed that Austin and San Antonio build a joint regional airport.
 That idea was rejected, as few Austinites supported driving halfway to San Antonio on Interstate 35 to catch a flight.
 Afterwards, the city submitted a proposal to the United States Air Force for joint use of Bergstrom Air Force Base in 1976.
 The Air Force rejected the proposal in 1978 as being too disruptive to its operations.